-- the scope of rights granted under such license agreements and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to such license agreements; - the sublicensing of patent and other rights under our license agreements and/or collaborative development relationships, and the rights and obligations associated with such sublicensing; - the diligence and development obligations under license agreements (which may include specific diligence milestones) and what activities or achievements satisfy those diligence obligations; - · whether or not the milestones associated with certain milestone payment obligations have been achieved or satisfied; - the applicability or scope of indemnification claims or obligations under such license agreements; - the permissibility and advisability of, and strategy regarding, the pursuit of potential third-party infringers of the intellectual property that is the subject of such license agreements; - the calculation of royalty, sublicense revenue and other payment obligations under such license agreements; - the extent to which license rights, if any, are retained by licensors under such license agreements; - whether or not a material breach has occurred under such license agreements and the extent to which such breach, if deemed to have occurred, is or can be cured within applicable cure periods, if any; - disputes regarding patent filing and prosecution decisions, as well as payment obligations regarding past and ongoing patent expenses; - the inventorship and ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our partners; and - the priority of invention of patented technology.
+- the scope of rights granted under such license agreements and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to such license agreements; - the sublicensing of patent and other rights under our license agreements and/or collaborative development relationships, and the rights and obligations associated with such sublicensing; - the diligence and development obligations under license agreements (which may include specific diligence milestones) and what activities or achievements satisfy those diligence obligations; - whether or not the milestones associated with certain milestone payment obligations have been achieved or satisfied; - the applicability or scope of indemnification claims or obligations under such license agreements; - the permissibility and advisability of, and strategy regarding, the pursuit of potential third-party infringers of the intellectual property that is the subject of such license agreements; - the calculation of royalty, sublicense revenue and other payment obligations under such license agreements; - the extent to which license rights, if any, are retained by licensors under such license agreements; - whether or not a material breach has occurred under such license agreements and the extent to which such breach, if deemed to have occurred, is or can be cured within applicable cure periods, if any; - · disputes regarding patent filing and prosecution decisions, as well as payment obligations regarding past and ongoing patent expenses; - the inventorship and ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our partners; and - the priority of invention of patented technology.

-In addition, the agreements under which we and our subsidiaries currently license intellectual property or technology from third parties are complex, and certain provisions in such agreements may be susceptible to multiple interpretations or may conflict in such a way that puts us in breach of one or more agreements, which would make us susceptible to lengthy and expensive disputes with one or more of such third-party licensing partners.
+In addition, the agreements under which we and our subsidiaries currently license intellectual property or technology from third parties are complex, and certain provisions in such agreements may be susceptible to multiple interpretations or may conflict in such a way that puts us in breach of one or more agreements, which would make us susceptible to lengthy and expensive disputes with one or more of such thirdparty licensing partners.
 The resolution of any contract interpretation disagreement that may arise could narrow what we believe to be the scope of our and our subsidiaries' rights to the relevant intellectual property or technology, or increase what we believe to be our and our subsidiaries' financial or other obligations under the relevant agreements, either of which could have a material adverse effect on our business, financial condition, results of operations and prospects.
-Moreover, if disputes over intellectual property that we or our subsidiaries have licensed prevent or impair our ability to maintain our current licensing arrangements on commercially acceptable terms, we or our subsidiaries may be unable to successfully develop and commercialize the affected product candidates, which could have a material adverse effect on our business, financial conditions, results of operations and prospects.
+Moreover, if disputes over intellectual property that we or our subsidiaries have licensed prevent or impair our ability to maintain our current licensing arrangements on commercially acceptable terms, we or our subsidiaries may be unable to successfully develop and commercialize the affected product candidates, which could have a material adverse effect on our subsidiaries may be unable to successfully develop and commercialize the affected product candidates, which could have a material adverse effect on our subsidiaries may be unable to successfully develop and commercialize the affected product candidates, which could have a material adverse effect on our business, financial conditions, results of operations and prospects.